armory/docs-cdaas/content/en/_index.md

     kind: "section"
   type: "home"
 no_list: true
-description: |
+description: >
   A declarative developer experience that represents how engineers actually want their software deployed.
-Easily integrate with the tools you already use via custom web-hooks and a flexible CLI.
+Easily integrate with the tools you already use via a flexible CLI and custom web-hooks.
 No more need for custom scripts and duct-taped solutions.
 ---

 ## What Continuous Deployment-as-a-Service is